CaoAssignments/cse11-su22-pa2-covid-genomic-sequence-starter/README.md

 <div style="page-break-after: always"></div>

 ## Style
 Coding style is an important part of ensuring readability and maintainability of your code.
-We will grade your code style in all submitted code files according to the style guidelines.
 Namely, there are a few things you must have in each file/class/method:
 1. File headers
 2. Class headers
 3. Method headers